BrendenEum/motorVAE/README.md

 ```
 cd scratch/car-VAE-na/
 module load StdEnv/2020 python/3.9.6 cuda/11.4
-# For some reason, you need to tell the compute node where the cudacore library is.
+# For some reason, you may need to tell the compute node where the cudacore library is. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/cvmfs/soft.computecanada.ca/easybuild/software/2020/Core/cudacore/11.4.2/lib/"
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/cvmfs/soft.computecanada.ca/easybuild/software/2020/Core/cudacore/11.4.2/lib/"
 ```

 Activate the environment with `source env/bin/activate`.
 If it's your first time, you'll need to set up the virtual environment and install all the required libraries.